 The ThreadJoin node acts like a mutex and prevents two Overflow threads from accessing the same (input) node at the same time.

-Figure shows an example of Overflow program that uses multi-threading.
+Figure shows an example of Overflow program

 Note that you can try out this program by clicking on the open icon and select: FreeSpeech/examples/mixedthread.n .

-As the name mentions, this category is about matrix, that is, two dimensions vector.
-Figure shows an example of Overflow program that create matrix and use it with the node MProduct.
+of Overflow program that create matrix and use it with the node MProduct.

 Note that you can try out this program by clicking on the open icon and select: FreeSpeech/examples/matrix.n .